Current Lab Members

 Bailey Garb, Undergraduate student, Microbiology

 Bailey received her undergraduate degree in Microbiology with a minor in Statistics from the University of Michigan, where she completed an honors thesis studying how genetic variation Clostridium difficile impacts human disease.
-She is now starting her Ph.D in Bioinformatics at UofM.

 After leaving the lab Bailey stayed at UM and entered the PhD program in bioinformatics.